Újpesti Erőmű

 The ‘Újpesti Erőmű’ power plant was established in the early 20th century in response to the power needs of the railway electrification.
 The Újpest power plant was started up in 1910.

-Initially, electricity was generated by alternators driven by piston type steam engines.
-Due to the increasing electricity demand, the capacity of the power plant was increased and two new power generation units were installed in 1914 and two new steam boilers in 1917.
+In the beginning, alternators driven by piston-type steam engines were used to generate electricity.
+As the demand for electricity rose, the power plant’s capacity was increased, and in 1914, two new power generation units were installed, followed by two new steam boilers in 1917.
 After the end of the Second World War, when ‘Kelenföld Power Plant‘ was not capable to operate, the ‘Újpest Power Plant’ had to supply also some more distant areas.
 From 1953, the low caloric value of coal was compensated by the use of heavy oil.

 1978